Cumberland University Leadership

 University President and Professor

-Dr. Stumb is a graduate of the Navy War College Strategy and Policy Program, and holds a BS in Engineering from Auburn University, an MS from the University of Tennessee, Knoxville, a Master’s in Education from Cumberland University, and earned his PhD at the University of Tennessee, Knoxville.
-Before joining CU, he served as an Adjunct Professor for the National Security Agency, Georgia State University, Shorter College, and Middle Tennessee State University.
-He is a member of a number of professional and honor societies, and deeply engaged in several civic and professional activities.
+Dr. Stumb holds a BS from Auburn University, an MS from the University of Tennessee, Knoxville, a Master’s in Education from Cumberland University and earned his PhD in Engineering at the University of Tennessee, Knoxville.
+He is a graduate of the Navy War College Strategy and Policy Program and retired from the US Navy Reserves with the rank of Commander.
+He previously served as an Adjunct Professor for the National Security Agency,

 C. William McKee